The University of Northampton2015 League Table Ranking 73

-- In 2013, awarded Midlands Enterprising University of the Year for the second year running.
+- In 2014, awarded Midlands Enterprising University of the Year for the third year running.

 - In the last Research Assessment Exercise (RAE 2008), several research subject areas at the University of Northampton were recognised as world-leading and internationally excellent, including: Art and Design; Asian Studies; Business and Management; Dance, Drama and Performing Arts; Education; English; Health; History; Leather and Materials.